12 Tips To Shop at Kroger and Save EVEN More!

 Kroger regularly offers retail gift cards at discounted prices by using coupons on their website.
 During holidays such as Father’s Day, Mother’s Day and CHRISTmas there are usually a lot more gift card deals that you can snag along with Kroger fuel points to really catch a huge savings!

-READER TIPS ~ I loved these tips shared from a few readers over on Facebook!
+BONUS ~ I loved these tips shared from our own PPP readers!

 - Watch for meat markdowns and ask your store what day they mark down meat.